samuelint/langchain-openai-api-bridge/tests/test_functional/fastapi_chat_completion_anthropic/README.md

-# Expose as an OpenAI API anthropic assistant
+# Expose as an OpenAI API anthropic assistant (Chat Completion API)